minond/servies/README.md

-required (`:something`) and optional (`:something?`) route parameters are supported. during the routing, servies will extract these values from the url and declare them as variables you can use. if you want to use variables in these, make sure to declare your handlers using single quotes so that the variables are evaluated during the routing
+required (`:something`) and optional (`:something?`) route parameters are supported. during the routing, servies will extract these values from the url and declare them as variables you can use. if you want to use variables in these, make sure to declare your handlers using single (or escape the dollar sign) quotes so that the variables are evaluated during the routing

 #### usage